-- 1. The Central Bank of The Bahamas ("the Central Bank") is responsible for the registration, licensing, regulation and supervision of banks and trust companies and credit unions operating in and from within The Bahamas pursuant to The Banks and Trust Companies Regulation Act, 2020 (Chapter 316), The Central Bank of The Bahamas Act, 2020 (Chapter 351) and The Bahamas Cooperative Credit Unions Act, 2015.
-Additionally, the Central Bank has the duty, in collaboration with financial institutions, to promote and maintain high standards of conduct and management in the provision of banking and trust services. - 2.
-All supervised financial institutions ("SFIs") are required to adhere to the Central Bank's registration, licensing and prudential requirements and ongoing supervisory programs, including periodic onsite inspections, and required regulatory reporting.
+- 1. The Central Bank of The Bahamas ("the Central Bank") is responsible for the registration, licensing, regulation and supervision of supervised financial institutions ("SFIs") operating in and from within The Bahamas pursuant to the Central Bank of The Bahamas Act, 2020 ("CBA"), the Banks and Trust Companies Regulation Act, 2020 ("BTCRA"), - 2.
+All SFIs are required to adhere to the Central Bank's licensing, regulation and prudential requirements and ongoing supervisory programmes, including periodic onsite inspections, and required regulatory reporting.
 SFIs are also expected to conduct their affairs in conformity with all other Bahamian legal requirements.